 - Lead on-going board, staff, and volunteer development

-- Continue to build on relationships built with Pride & Resilience Program and Northeast Pioneer Square Framework Plan
+- Continue to build on relationships built through Northeast Pioneer Square Framework Plan and other efforts

 - Continue to support and collaborate with the Pioneer Square Residents Council